stackturing/tekton-visualise/README.md

 # tekton-visualise
-A tool for visualising tekton resources within a cluster
+Documentation and Debugging tool that represents state of all tekton resources in a cluster.